scipp/scipp/doc/type-erased-prototype.md

     Preliminary benchmarks indicate that we are in the right ballpark, even though some optimizations may be required.

 - When working with a typical large `Dataset` most operations need to stream through a lot of memory.
-  The performance will thus alsways be limited by memory bandwidth.
+  The performance will thus always be limited by memory bandwidth.
   To get around this we need to make better use of the CPU caches, reusing data.
   One way to do this is a high-level cache blocking:
   - Instead of operating on a large `Dataset` for all spectra, process each spectrum or a small number of spectra at a time, such that the working set fits into cache.